SylvanM/matrix_kit/README.md

 # Things to do:
 - move SVD stuff from mlkit to here
 - re-implement matrix appending to be simpler for all version
+- Can't actually initialize empty matrices for non-ring types, e.g. can't just have Matrix::<u8>::new(4, 4), this has un-initialized flatmap.